 Appropriate OSHC must be maintained for the duration of your time as a student in Australia.

 The minimum requirement set by the Australian Government is AUD$20,290 per year.
 For a more accurate idea of your living costs, check out our Cost of Living Calculator.

 Once you’ve obtained your student visa, you must comply with certain conditions to avoid it being withdrawn:

 - Work no more than 40 hours per fortnight while your course is in session.
 You can work full time during holiday breaks.

 - Maintain an appropriate level of OSHC throughout your time in Australia.

 - Maintain sufficient funds/financial capacity to support your time in Australia.

 - Maintain satisfactory course progress and attendance levels.

 - Have a passport with at least six months’ validity and your visa documentation.

-Vasco Pay is the choice prepaid card for international students and travellers with member benefits and instant online approval.
+Looking for ways to save?
+Vasco Pay is the choice prepaid card for international students, offering you a smarter way to pay and save.
+Unlock deals across +100 retailers, including fashion, travel and entertainment.
 Whether you’re on your way or already in Australia, we have you covered.